Winter tyres are made of a special rubber compound that offers maximum grip on the road during colder, wet and snowy weather.

 With normal tyres the braking distance required is a further eight metres.
 That's 43 metres in total, or another two car lengths.

-What types should I buy for my car?
+What type of winter tyres should I buy for my vehicle?

 Amongst the variety of models and brands out there for tyres, it may be difficult to know where to start.